metagov/daostar/DAOIPs/daoip-5.md

 In particular, we hope that this specification will foster more collaboration across grant programs, and make it easier to maintain those collaborations.
 While there has been some inter-program collaboration, many of these efforts are driven socially rather than programmatically, at scale.

 ## Example: a common application
 Suppose Chiyo has an idea for an open-source project, “Shoes Protocol”, and wants to apply to three grant pools: Optimism via Charmverse, the Ethereum Foundation via their in-house system, and a Gitcoin grant round.
-Assume that Charmverse, Ethereum Foundation, and Gitcoin have all adopted DAOIP-5, i.e are publishing a `grantPoolsURI’ as part of daoURI.
+Assume that Charmverse, Ethereum Foundation, and Gitcoin have all adopted DAOIP-5, i.e are publishing a `grantPoolsURI` as part of daoURI.

 To apply, Chiyo first publishes a projectURI.
 She can do this by deploying a daoURI registration contract following daoURI, or by filling out a form via an issuer like Gitcoin or Charmverse in order to publish a projectURI (and daoURI) as an attestation.